Minimal reproducible data

 sex == c("F", "M"))

-The code ran without any issues!
-But does it replicate our issue?
+The code ran without any errors!
+But does it replicate Mickey’s problem?

 Take a step back to remind yourself of what you are looking for.
-What was the issue we had identified?
+What was the problem we had identified?

-The number of rows we end up after the filer is lower than expected.
+- The number of rows that remain after the filter is lower than expected.

 So what would we expect to see with this new dataset?
 Since it is nice and short, this makes it a lot easier to predict the outcome.